By Matt Sonnhalter, Vision Architect, Sonnhalter

-Most trade media have various pre-show editorial leading up to these shows.
+Most trade media have various pre-show editorial opportunities leading up to these shows.
 These opportunities are free, so make sure to leverage your editorial contacts.
 Trade media editors will also be attending the trade show, so make sure you invite them to your booth to see your latest and greatest offerings.
-Ideally try and setup specific times for them to come by the booth so you can have the appropriate personnel from your company to answer questions.
+Ideally try to set up specific times for them to come by the booth so you can have the appropriate personnel from your company available to answer questions.

 3. Key customers attending the trade show

 At no other time are you going to be able to see multiple customers in one location at the same time, so make sure you take advantage of it.
-Make sure to setup booth appointments and meetings with these key customers.
-Also coordinate meals and entertainment activities before and after shows hours.
+Make sure to set up booth appointments and meetings with these key customers.
+Also, coordinate meals and entertainment activities before and after show hours.
 Nothing beats face-to-face meetings.

 4. Booth personnel coverage

 Make sure you schedule adequate coverage during the entire show.
 There’s nothing worse than having too many or too few people from your company in the booth.
 Most trade shows have the heaviest traffic during the first few days of the show as well as the earlier hours.
-And then the lightest traffic during the last few hours of each day and definitely the last day of the show.
+The lightest traffic usually occurs during the last few hours of each day and definitely the last day of the show.